We will give you clear steps for making a good sales pitch.

 Introduction and Elevator Pitch

-Another option with this is to share a couple of pain points that you help with within your introduction or elevator pitch.
+Another option is to share a couple of pain points that you help with in your introduction or elevator pitch.

 Prospecting Emails

-Instead of sending emails that outline the products that you sell, send emails that outline the benefits that you help to create or the problems that you help to resolve.
+Instead of sending emails that outline the products you sell, send emails that outline the benefits you help to create or the problems you help to resolve.

 Voicemail Messages

-Outline a few of the benefits that you deliver or pain points that you resolve in your voicemail messages.
-This can help you to educate the prospect on why they should talk with you.
+Outline a few of the benefits you deliver or pain points you resolve in your voicemail messages.
+This can help you educate the prospect on why they should talk with you.

 Calls and Meetings

-When you end up on calls and meetings, you should use your probing sales questions as the centerpiece for the conversation and discussion.
+When you are on calls and meetings, you should use your probing sales questions as the centerpiece of the conversation.

 Objection Responses